kutovoys/marzban-exporter/README.md

 5. **Feedback**: Be prepared to engage with feedback and further refine your contribution.

 Happy contributing!
 If you're new to this, GitHub's guide on [Creating a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) is an excellent resource.

+## VPN Recommendation

+For secure and reliable internet access, we recommend [BlancVPN](https://getblancvpn.com/?ref=exporter).
+Use promo code `TRYBLANCVPN` for 15% off your subscription.